I’m a bit addicted to my daily dose of the Writer’s

-Today Garrison briefly noted that on this day in 1789 George Washington took the oath of office to become our first President.
-He continued at length about Annie Dillard.
+1789 George Washington took the oath of office to become our first President.

+“ It's the birthday of writer Annie Dillard, born in Pittsburgh, Pennsylvania (1945).
+She studied English at Hollins College in Roanoke, Virginia, and after her sophomore year she married her poetry professor, Richard Dillard.
+She earned her Master's with a thesis on Walden by Henry David Thoreau.
 After she finished her master's, Dillard became a "faculty wife."
 She played a lot of softball and some pinochle; she wrote poetry and read books.
 One day, an alumna returned to campus to see Dillard's husband, but he was busy.
 So Dillard took the woman on a stroll near their house.
 They lived in a suburban development in Roanoke, with a backyard leading down to a little stream called Tinker Creek.
 While she was showing her guest around, she realized that her boring neighborhood was actually full of wildlife, and beautiful in its own right.
 She began taking daily walks near her house.
 In an attempt to quit smoking, she took up journal-writing.
 She filled journals with observations from her walks, her thoughts on books, interesting facts, and anecdotes from her days.
 She eventually filled 20 journals.

 One day she picked up a seasonal memoir called The Northern Farm (1949), which she found disappointing...
 She thought to herself that she could write a better book, and immediately decided that she should try.
 She was excited to take the leap from poetry to prose; she said, "Poetry was a flute, and prose was the whole orchestra."